dcos/examples/1.8/cadvisor-influxdb-grafana/README.md

 - Storage / Pre-create database and pre-create database name: InfluxDB can be configured to automatically create databases on startup.
 For this use case, we will need it to create a database called `cadvisor` and launch it on startup.

 - Host_volume_influxdb: If storage persistence is not selected (see below), this package will use a subdirectory created under this path in the node where it runs to store data.
 If the container is restarted or destroyed, this data won't be automatically deleted.
 This can be modified to point to a directory where an NFS share is mounted, so that the contents of the database are stored in the NFS share.
 For example, we can mount our NFS sahre under `/mnt/nfs_share` in all nodes, and then use that value for the host_volume_influxdb parameter.
-This package will automatically create a subdirectory with the name used to deploy it (e.g. `/mnt/nfs_share/influxdb`)
+This package will automatically create a subdirectory in there with the name used to deploy it (e.g. `/mnt/nfs_share/influxdb`)

 - Persistence: Enable persistent storage, with the usage of either Local or External Persistent Volumes.
 The persistent volumes will be local if the "external" checkbox commented below is not selected.

 - Persistence / external: Enable external persistent volumes.
 This allows to use an external storage system such as Amazon EBS, OpenStack Cinder, EMC Isilon, EMC ScaleIO, EMC XtremIO, EMC VMAX and Google Compute Engine persistent storage.
 Please note that in order to use external volumes with DC/OS, you MUST enable them during CLI or Advanced installation.

 Once these parameters are set, you can simply click "Install".
-A copy of cAdvisor will be spawned in each node of your cluster and will automatically start streaming metrics.

 ### Grafana installation: